jeffhsu3/genda/doc/source/vcf.rst

 The VCF Class
 =============

-panVCF.VCF(file)
+genda.formats.panVCF.VCF(vcf_file)
     parameters:
-        file - The VCF file which you want to load into panVCF
+        vcf_file - The VCF file which you want to load into panVCF chunksize - pandas.read_csv chunksize DOESN'T WORK ATM as parsing info expects a pd.DataFrame

 Data
 ----